sarcah/Two-sided-marketplace-app/README.md

 •	As a user, I can search articles by keyword (searching by title and/or author).
 •	As a user, I can use buttons on home page to filter by author.
 •	As a user (seller), I have the ability to navigate from the homepage to create a listing to sell an article.
-•	As a user (seller), I have the ability edit my articles.
+•	As a user (seller), I alone have the ability edit my articles.
-•	As a user (seller), I have the ability delete my articles.
+•	As a user (seller), I alone have the ability delete my articles.

 **Transactions**
 •	As a user, I have the ability to buy an article, pay for it, and then receive a download as soon as payment goes through.